bio .

 – Jem Ham –

 Jem Ham is a self-taught artist based in Fremantle, Western Australia.
 Born in Melbourne in 1981, Jem’s interest in art began early.
-At the age of four, he became captivated by the temporary marks left behind when painting water onto brick walls, an experience that sparked a lifelong fascination with how inner thoughts and feelings can be expressed in the physical world.
-Over time, that early curiosity evolved into a distinctive visual language that defines his work today.
+At the age of four, he became fascinated by the temporary marks left behind when painting water onto brick walls, an experience that sparked a lifelong curiosity about how thoughts and feelings can take shape in the physical world.
+Over time, this early interest developed into a visual language that defines his work today.

 Jem works primarily with pencils, acrylics, and oils on canvas and paper.
-His process is guided by intuitive mark-making, beginning with automatic drawing and gradually evolving into vivid, dream-inspired works.
-Often sparked by the liminal moments between sleep and waking, his art reflects his ongoing interest in identity, transformation, and the hidden workings of the human mind.
+His process often begins with automatic drawing, which he gradually develops into more detailed and often dream inspired compositions.
+The work unfolds naturally, responding to what emerges on the page or canvas, reflecting his ongoing interest in identity, transformation, and the workings of the mind.

-Relocating to Fremantle in 2012 marked a pivotal point in both Jem’s life and creative journey.
-The move freed him from the familiar ties of Melbourne and provided the space and clarity that allowed his distinctive artistic style to fully emerge.
-It was also during this period that he committed to pursuing his practice with greater focus and professionalism.
-Since then, his work has been exhibited in solo and group shows across Australia and is held in private collections.
-In 2021, he received the Best Painting at the City of Kalgoorlie-Boulder Art Prize for his work Rebirth – a metamorphosis of self.
+Relocating to Fremantle in 2012 marked a pivotal moment in Jem’s life and creative journey.
+Freed from the familiar ties of Melbourne, he gained the space and clarity that allowed his artistic style to fully emerge.
+During this period, he committed to his practice with greater focus and professionalism.
+Since then, his work has been shown in solo and group exhibitions across Australia and is held in private collections.
+In 2021, he received Best Painting at the City of Kalgoorlie-Boulder Art Prize for his work Rebirth – a metamorphosis of self.
 His work has also been featured in various online and print publications.

 Exhibitions